 Ag Data Commons - Collection Development Policy

 The Ag Data Commons includes resources from a range of research domains that relate to agriculture.
-These may include subjects such as agronomy, genomics, hydrology, soils, agro-ecosystems, sustainability science, and economic statistics.
-Data included in the Ag Data Commons must be all or partially funded by the USDA.
+These include subjects such as agronomy, genomics, hydrology, soils, agro-ecosystems, sustainability science, and economic statistics.
+Data included in the Ag Data Commons received partial or full USDA funding or support.

-Submitted materials must support agricultural policy, research, scholarship, or teaching.
-Data accepted into the Ag Data Commons must include subject content as identified by the scope of the general National Agricultural Library Collection Development Policy.
+Ag Data Commons data materials support agricultural policy, research, scholarship, or teaching.
+Data accepted into the Ag Data Commons includes subject content as identified by the scope of the general USDA National Agricultural Library Collection Development Policy.

-While the Ag Data Commons collection focuses on United States agriculture and related topics, worldwide data displaying application to U.S. agricultural issues may be included after review.
+The Ag Data Commons collection focuses on United States agriculture and related topics.
+A review may justify inclusion of worldwide data displaying application to U.S. agricultural issues.

-While the Ag Data Commons focuses on current research data, historic data displaying application to current agricultural issues may be included after review.
+The Ag Data Commons focuses on current research data.
+A review may justify inclusion of historic data displaying application to current agricultural issues.

 The Ag Data Commons currently supports and accepts English language data submission and retrieval.

 Users may submit data in a standard format accessible through current file viewers.
 The Ag Data Commons strongly encourages data submitted in machine-readable formats such as CSV.
 The Ag Data Commons discourages non-machine-readable formats such as PDF.
 The Ag Data Commons reserves the right to re-format any submitted data.
 Ag Data Commons curators may reformat data at their discretion for preservation purposes, or to make data reusable by a diverse set of users.